Christian Theology Book Review

 Arminians deny the heresies of Arianism, Socinianism, Pelagianism, semi-Pelegianism, humanism, and they deny that Arminianism is an inevitable slippery slope to liberal theology.
 Arminius affirmed the supremacy of Scripture, as did Wesley.
 Both affirmed the trinity and the divinity of Christ.
 By all measures, Arminianism is both within the bounds of orthodox Christianity and orthodox Protestantism.

 Ah, but what about the Calvinist charges that by denying monergism the Arminians also deny justification by grace through faith alone?
-"But what is a person (e.g., John Wesley) heartily and warmly teaches the former while denying the latter?"
+"But what if a person (e.g., John Wesley) heartily and warmly teaches the former while denying the latter?"
 (94) Olson points out that Arminians strongly deny that the two are linked, and that the Arminian doctrine of prevenient grace offers the explanation.
 If Calvinist critics do not accept this explanation, well, that explains why they are Calvinists, but it does not mean Arminians have denied any fundamental Reformation doctrine.

 Myth 4: The Heart of Arminianism Is Belief in Free Will